Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

 Languages:

     - English
+	- German
+	- Spanish
     - Russian

 Installation:

     - copy smx file to addons/sourcemod/plugins/
-    - copy l4d_votekick.phrases.txt file to addons/sourcemod/translations/
+    - copy files and folders in translations/ to addons/sourcemod/translations/
     - copy data/ .txt files to addons/sourcemod/data/
     - banfile:
       to enable, set sm_votekick_use_banfile = 1 in the cfg file.